Muhammed Gudaji Kazaure: Lobbying for the fight against Insecurity

+Corruption Allegations

 On December 17, 2022, the Central Bank of Nigeria (CBN) denied allegations made by a member of the House of Representatives, Gudaji Kazaure, that N89.09 trillion in stamp duty collections had been diverted and that the CBN Governor, Godwin Emefiele, kept $171 billion in the bank's private investors' account as proceeds of stamp duty.

-The CBN Director of Corporate Communication, Mr. Osita Nwanisobi, stated that the allegations were unfounded and shocking since the assets of the entire banking industry were less than the amount being taunted.
-He also clarified that the CBN had nothing to do with the stamp duty collections other than keeping the records in line with the provision of law.
+The CBN Director of Corporate Communication, Osita Nwanisobi, stated that the allegations were unfounded and shocking since the assets of the entire banking industry were less than the amount being taunted.
+He also clarified that the CBN had nothing to do with the stamp duty collections other than keeping the records in line with the provision of the law.

-Mr. Nwanisobi further explained that if there was a committee in charge of stamp duty collections, it had nothing to do with the CBN.
+Nwanisobi further explained that if there was a committee in charge of stamp duty collections, it had nothing to do with the CBN.
 He added that the I & E window, a platform where people trade in foreign exchange, was not an account, and transactions by CBN on the platform did not reach $171 billion as claimed in a publication.